harshbhaskerwar28/Talk-To-PDF/README.md

 python -c "import llama; print(llama.__version__)"

+**This should print the version of `llama-cpp-python` installed on your system.**

-###This should print the version of llama-cpp-python installed on your system.
+This should print the version of llama-cpp-python installed on your system.